-Numerous art projects are displayed throughout the hallways during the year, and all of the boys participate in an art appreciation program and an annual art exhibit.
+Numerous art projects are displayed throughout the hallways during the year, and all boys participate in an annual art exhibit.

-The goals of the Lower School music program are to make music available to all students; to instill in them a sense of joy and openness toward music; to encourage sharing of ideas and talents; and to help each student recognize the important role that music plays in his culture and in his own life.
+The goal of the Lower School music program is to make music available to all children, to instill in them a sense of joy and openness toward music, to encourage them to share their ideas and talents, and to help each child recognize the important role that music plays in his culture and in his own life.